HL7/fhirpath.js/README.md

 mapping between the allowed number of possible parameters and their types.

 Available parameter types:
-- `Expr` - means that FHIRPath expression passed to the function will be converted to a javascript function which will be passed as a parameter to `fn`.
+- `Expr` - means that a FHIRPath expression passed to the function will be converted to a javascript function which will be passed as a parameter to `fn`.
-  This javascript function expects one parameter which will be used as $this for the expression.
+  This javascript function expects one parameter which will be used as `$this` for the expression.
-- `AnyAtRoot` - FHIRPath expression passed to the function will be evaluated with $this pointing to the root node of the parent expression before it will be passed to `fn`.
+- `AnyAtRoot` - a FHIRPath expression passed to the function will be evaluated before it is passed to `fn` with `$this` from the parent expression, or, if `$this` is not defined for the parent expression, then $this will point to the root node of the resource for which the expression is evaluated.

+  For example, for the expression `Patient.name.first().subsetOf($this.name)`:
+  `Patient.name.first()` is the parent of `$this.name`.
+  `$this.name` will be evaluated before it is passed to `subsetOf`, with `$this` pointing to the Patient.
 - `Identifier` - currently not in use.
 - `TypeSpecifier` - expects a type specifier to be converted to an instance of the TypeInfo class (see src/types.js) before it will be passed to `fn`.